piotrmizerka/LowCohomologySOS/README.md

 For the computations we used julia in version `1.8.3` but in principle any later version should work.

 ## Obtaining code
-To obtain the code first clone this repository via
+To obtain the code for the replication, you can either download it directly from [here](https://drive.google.com/file/d/1QQHcgeXda9X-YCRw8vKPBgGDWHE8-KRn/view?usp=sharing), or use git for this.
+In the latter case, first clone this repository via
 ```bash
 git clone https://github.com/piotrmizerka/LowCohomologySOS.git
 ```